erochest/cv/index.md

 #### Statistical Analysis

 Identified shifts in topics in a corpus of documents.
-Developed a natural-language database interface using rule-based grammars.
 Analyzed authors' stylistics.
-Collaborated with other linguists, legal staff, and subject-matter experts to develop customized electronic document discovery solutions.
+Extracted information from the text, explored large corpora to answer research questions, and compared corpora by content and style.

 #### Computational Lexicography